-The DSL will decide upon the most appropriate course of action and whether the concerns should be referred to Children's Social Care - refer to Harrow Thresholds Guidance.
+The DSL will decide upon the most appropriate course of action and whether the concerns should be referred to Children's Social Care - refer to Harrow Thresholds Guidance and see Appendix 3, Actions where there are concerns about a child.
 If it is decided to make a referral to Children's Social Care the parent will be informed, unless to do so would place the child at further risk or undermine the collection of evidence e.g. obtaining forensic evidence.
-All concerns, discussion and decisions will be recorded in writing.
+All concerns, discussion and decisions will be recorded on CPOMS by the Safeguarding Team .